|Title:||Asst. Head Coach, Offensive Coordinator, Quarterback Coach|

 |Recruits:||Recruiting Areas: Illinois, Indiana, Massachusetts, Michigan, Ohio, Wisconsin|

-Former Crimson quarterback Joel Lamb, who guided the nation’s No. 3 offense last season, is in his eighth season as offensive coordinator and quarterbacks coach in 2013.
+Former Crimson quarterback Joel Lamb is in his ninth season as offensive coordinator and quarterbacks coach in 2014.

 A 1993 Harvard graduate, Lamb returned to Cambridge in 2006.
-Harvard has ranked among the nation’s top 25 in either rushing or passing in each of the last six seasons and finished in the top 20 in both categories last season.
+Harvard has ranked among the nation’s top 25 in either rushing or passing in six of the last seven seasons and finished in the top 20 in both categories in 2012.

 Lamb was named the Assistant Coach of the Year by the Gridiron Club of Greater Boston in 2008.
-His seven seasons have seen five Harvard quarterbacks earn All-Ivy League honors, including Ivy League offensive players of the year Colton Chapple ’13 in 2012 and Chris Pizzotti ’08-09 in 2008.
+His eight seasons have seen six Harvard quarterbacks earn All-Ivy League honors, including Ivy League offensive players of the year Colton Chapple ’13 in 2012 and Chris Pizzotti ’08-09 in 2008.
 Pizzotti went on to sign with the New York Jets.

-Running back Gino Gordon ’11 also earned Ivy player-of-the-year honors, in 2010.
-In all, Harvard offensive players have gained 50 All-Ivy honors under Lamb: 20 first-team selections, 18 second-team picks and 12 honorable mentions.
+Running back Gino Gordon ’11 also earned Ivy Player of the Year honors, in 2010.
+In all, Harvard offensive players have gained 56 All-Ivy honors under Lamb: 22 first-team selections, 21 second-team picks and 13 honorable mentions.
 At least six players have garnered all-league recognition each season, and offensive players accounted for six of Harvard’s 10 first-team picks in 2012.